Fashion rental startup Armoire targets to reimagine the dressing room revel in at new pop-up store in Seattle

 Armoire will open its first pop-up area this week in downtown Seattle, taking on a vintage Sprint retail save and its usage as a place for individuals to learn about new clothes and patterns.

-“Our wish is that contributors come to think of this area as domestic — losing in for a brand new item or just a chat,” Singh stated.
-Armoire follows a comparable playbook to Rent the Runway, the 10-12 months-old New York City-based enterprise that changed into these days valued at almost $800 million.
+“We wish that contributors come to think of this area as domestic — losing in for a brand new item or just a chat,” Singh stated.
+Armoire follows a comparable playbook to Rent the Runway, the 10-12 months-old New York City-based enterprise that changed into days valued at almost $800 million.
 Rent the Runway also operates physical places; it opened its 5th save the final year.
 Starting with virtual and expanding to physical is also a recent retail method used by Amazon, which constructed a massive online e-commerce commercial enterprise and now has several brick-and-mortar places, including Whole Foods stores and Amazon bookstores.